 - project budget

-- artistic examples: audio, video and/or literary examples; these videos will help:
+- artistic examples: audio, video and/or literary examples

 - support documents: